- provides phonics training at schools, targeted according to individual circumstances

 With a team of volunteers, Elizabeth led this ongoing project.
 She trained teachers,

 ran parents evenings and discussed relevant issues with education officers and advisors.

-UK and abroad.
+venues in the UK and abroad.